 1. Create a travel budget

-There are plenty of people who get the idea to travel someplace and then just go ahead and book their next holiday.
+There are plenty of people who get the idea to travel somewhere and then just go ahead and book their next holiday.
 Travel advertisements on television and glossy Instagram pictures of exotic destinations can be very persuasive (especially if you had a hard day at work).
-There is nothing wrong with it… if you can afford it.
+There is nothing wrong with it… If you can afford it.

-If you need to watch your pennies, we strongly recommend you don’t get into debt to make your travel dreams come true.
+If you need to watch your pennies, we strongly recommend against taking on debt to make your travel dreams come true.
 Creating a travel budget is the first step to turning your travel dream into reality – whether it is to take your family to the Gold Coast for two weeks over the school holidays or to explore the world for a year.
 And it’s not as difficult or cumbersome as it may sound.

 Where would you like to travel next?
 How about Gold Coast in Australia?